Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Components/Readme.md

 - __temperature__
   - Type: float
-  - Description: The temperature at which the reactant is stored.
+  - Description: Temperature at which the component is stored.

 - __temperature_unit__
   - Type: string